-Everybody's licence starts with zero points, and it should be everybody's aim to keep it that way.
+Everybody's license starts with zero points, and it should be everybody's aim to keep it that way.
 If you are convicted of breaking traffic laws, demerit points will be added.
-Demerit points will remain on your driving record for two years from the date of the offence.
-You can't 'lose' your demerit points - but if you collect enough, you can lose your licence.
+Demerit points will remain on your driving record for two years from the date of the offense.
+You can't 'lose' your demerit points - but if you collect enough, you can lose your license.

-To check the number of demerit points on your licence, you'll need to order a common 3-year driver record.
-Make sure you order this rather than the driver's licence history - this does not include details of demerit points.
+To check the number of demerit points on your license, you'll need to order a common 3-year driver record.
+Make sure you order this rather than the driver's license history - this does not include details of demerit points.

 This can be ordered online, in person or by mail or fax from the Ontario Ministry of Transportation.
 The record will cost $12 for an uncertified record and $18 for a certified one.